Salary Sacrifice Explained

 • Lower NI and Income Tax contributions - this can save the employee a lot of money and help them get the most out of their salary.

-How Do Employees Benefit?
+How Do Employers Benefit?

 • Increased employee satisfaction - as aforementioned, a salary sacrifice scheme can help with satisfaction and retention because this is a valuable perk.